vikashsingh7/twitterScraper/README.md

 Setup for Database Operation:
 1. Create a user with Username and password as "twitterApp" or create a new Schema and generate your own username and passwords(make sure to include them in application.properties) in the spring-boot app.
 2. Run the DataBaseScripts.script file to generate tables.

+A Free Template is used for FrontEnd to make the design process faster and for further enhancements.
+The template is free under MIT license("https://github.com/creativetimofficial/paper-kit-2/blob/bootstrap4-development/LICENSE").